mathkimchi/singularity/README.md

     - File manager
     - Terminal
     - Browser
+    - Task organizer
-    - Todo manager
+    - Brainstormer
     - Live viewer (for markup languages)
 - Note Taking
   - Need to quickly write and organize and read notes
   - Idk, look into org mode and org roam
+- General Organization
-- Calendar and Todo
+  - Calendar
+  - Tasks
+  - Email
+  - Time
 - Music making
   - (feels like a whole can of worms I might not want to deal with)